Very bright, very blue, and very red: JWST CAPERS analysis of highly luminous galaxies with extreme UV slopes at $\mathbf{z = 10}$: Data analysis

-In Fig~\ref{fig:SFH} we show the results of this SED modeling.
+In Fig~\ref{fig:spectra} we show the best-fitting SED templates and in Fig~\ref{fig:SFH} we show the resulting star-formation histories.
 For the COSMOS pair we find a young burst of star-formation of $\sim10-15\, \rm M_{\odot}\, yr^{-1}$ with a mass-weighted age (the time since the galaxy was half its present stellar mass) of $t_{\star}\simeq3.4\, \rm Myr$ for both sources.
 We also find low stellar masses of $\log(M_{\star}/ \rm M_{\odot})\simeq7.9$ for both galaxies.
 This result is consistent for all three SFH priors which all show essentially indistinguishable results for both the SFH and resultant SED model.
 For EGS-25297, when assuming DPL or constant star formation, we find SFHs similar to those derived for the COSMOS pair galaxies, with a mass-weighted age of $t_{\star}=2.63^{+0.23}_{-0.30}\, \rm Myr$.
 However, we find a stellar mass of $\log(M_{\star}/ \rm M_{\odot})=8.95^{+0.04}_{-0.05}$ which is $\sim1\, \rm dex$ greater than each of the COSMOS galaxies.
 Also, in contrast to the COSMOS pair, we obtain a different result when assuming a non-parametric ``continuity-bursty'' prior, with an episode of early star formation occurring at $z\simeq20$, resulting in a stellar mass of $\log(M_{\star}/ \rm M_{\odot})=9.60^{+0.09}_{-0.12}$.
 The implications of this SFH are discussed in detail in Section~\ref{sec:25297_SFH}.
-We report stellar masses, mass-weighted stellar ages and V-band dust attenuation for all three galaxies in Table~\ref{tab:sample}, assuming the DPL SFH prior.
+We report stellar masses, mass-weighted stellar ages and V-band dust attenuation for all three galaxies in Table~\ref{tab:SED_properties}, assuming the DPL SFH prior.